19 essential tips for visiting ESCAPE Penang

 13. If you go at the weekend, go on a Sunday

-ESCAPE is closed on Mondays for maintenance but aside from then, it’s best to visit on a weekday if possible, as it’ll be substantially quieter.
+ESCAPE is open seven days a week, but it’s best to visit on a weekday if possible, as it’ll be substantially quieter.

-14. Check you weight and height before you arrive
+14. Check your weight and height before you arrive

 It’s a good idea to know your weight before you arrive.
 Make sure you have the magic number in kilograms, not stones and pounds.

-A few of the rides and attractions also have a height limit, typically a minimum of 120cm.
+A number of rides and attractions also have height restrictions, typically a minimum of 120cm.

 Check the website to see the height and weight limits for each ride here.